luma/menagerie/distributed_systems/replication_and_consensus.md

 * lost updates
 * incorrect updates
-* split-brain: i.e. where a backup to promoted to master (due to a network partition) when the master is still active
+* split-brain: i.e. where a backup to promoted to master (due to a network partition) when the master is still active and they work against each other.
+This leads to inconsistent state amongst the nodes as they get different results depending on which master they listen to

 Other methods (like 2-phase-commit) add extra rounds of messaging to strengthen their consistency guarantees.